exercism/java/CONTRIBUTING.md

 ### The Problem Submodules

-The `exercises` subdirectory contains all of the problem submodules.
+The `exercises` subdirectory contains two exercises directories, [concept](https://exercism.org/docs/building/tracks/concept-exercises) and [practice](https://exercism.org/docs/building/tracks/practice-exercises), each containing the related problems submodules.

-Each problem/submodule is a subdirectory of the same name as its slug.
+Each problem/submodule is a subdirectory of the same name as its slug:

-  * its `build.gradle` names dependencies required to work that problem.
+  * its `build.gradle` names dependencies required to work that problem;
   * its `README.md` describes the exercise.

 Each problem/submodule has three source sets: